Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 This Polymer Starter Kit tutorial teaches you how to:

-* create a new menu item in the navigation menu
+* Create a new menu item in the navigation menu.
-* create content for a new page
+* Create content for a new page.
-* route traffic to your new page
+* Route traffic to your new page.

 This guide assumes you have already completed the [Set up guide](setting-up.html).